 HEALTH: In general, we recommend that you consult your doctor before taking any immunizations.
 Health requirements change frequently and often vary from district to district within a country.
 No vaccinations are required to enter Panama.
 However, the Centers for Disease Control and Prevention (CDC) in Atlanta advise that there is some risk of malaria in parts of the country.
 The areas visited on this tour are not at risk.
 The CDC is recommending precautions for travelers going out of these main areas.
-Your tetanus, polio, and yellow fever vaccinations should be current.
-The water is drinkable in Panama, and the food is safe.
-Please do check with your doctor for your own personal needs and prescription drugs (which may or may not be available on tour).
+Your Polio and yellow fever vaccinations should be current.
+The water is drinkable in Panama and the food is safe.